tuckergs/smb2-relmod/README.md

 ## Assembly files

-I also have an asm folder, which hosts assembly files compatible with my ppc-inject assembler. (http://github.com/tuckergs/ppc-inject)
+I also have an asm folder, which hosts assembly files compatible with my ppc-inject assembler. (http://github.com/tuckergs/ppc-inject).
+You need to patch main_loop to use them, unless it's specified otherwise

+forceThreeLivesAtStart.asm makes it so you always start challenge mode with three lives.

 simple803133cc.asm is a file that makes 803133cc shorter so you can have space for your own code.
 This is separate from my new cm entry project; it uses the vanilla cm entries.
 Also, this shorter version doesn't support arbitrary jump distances or different jump distances at different times.
 You could use the after-offset features that ppc-inject offers to place your code things after the function (using "#function $fnName after $fn803133cc").
 You could then use "./PPCInject \[in REL\] \[out REL\] simple803133cc.asm yourAsmFile.asm".
 PPCInject will also alert you if you go over the space allotted